sileod/tasknet/README.md

 - `TokenClassification`
 - `MultipleChoice`

-The task templates follow an identical structure.
+The task templates follow the same interface.
 They implement `preprocess_function` and `compute_metrics`.
 Look at [tasks.py](https://github.com/sileod/tasknet/blob/main/src/tasknet/tasks.py) and use existing templates as a starting point to implement a custom task template.

 ## Instanciating a task